 Reasons Not To Buy A House #6: You have no maintenance costs

 It costs next to nothing to own and maintain a portfolio of low-cost Index ETFs.
 Maybe a $5 transaction fee here and there, and a rock-bottom 0.1% MER.
 But for a house the costs just never end: property taxes, insurances, maintenance, lawyer fees, and closing costs when you sell.

 On the contrary, a portfolio pays YOU, not the other way around.

-Benefit #7: You don’t need to time the market
+Reasons Not To Buy A House #7: You don't need to time the market

 If you’re doing long term investing like me, you don’t have to time the market.
 Simply buy low cost index ETFs, and rebalance periodically.
 This ensures that you buy low and sell high.
 And with the portfolio structured to pay me enough dividends to cover my living expenses, I never have to touch the principal.
 This means I never have to figure out when to buy or sell.
 It’s a no brainer and very passive.

 With housing, however, you need to time the market.
 You need to know when to get in, and when to get out.